Questions about tuning pianos? Below are answers to the most frequently asked questions..

 Is it OK for my kids to bang on the piano keys?
 A piano is pretty resilient on the outside, but you still need to keep children from banging.
 A key or the attached mechanism could be broken, and the key covering could be damaged.

 Do I need a humidity system attached to my piano?
 Humidifier and dehumidifier systems do not come as factory-installed equipment.
 While many piano tuner-technicians will install them for their customers, others have differing opinions as to their effectiveness.
 I am quite reluctant to recommend humidity (additive water) systems specifically for a piano, since I prefer whole-house or room units instead; and I am cautious about the bacteria-related health problems resulting from standing water.
 However, I am willing to consider for installation a dehumidifier rod with an accompanying humidistat that automatically turns the heater rod on/off at 42% relative humidity.
 But first I prefer to observe the stability of tunings with the piano to see if installation of a dehumidifier rod is warranted.

 What areas of town do you go to?
 I cover most of the DC and surrounding areas.
 Washington, Northern Virginia, and in Maryland I go to Montgomery and Prince Georges county and the Frederick area.
-So this includes Potomac, Rockville, Bethesda, Gaithersburg, Takoma Park, Germantown, etc in Maryland as well as Washington, DC, and areas in Virginia like Arlington, Vienna, McLean, Reston, etc.
+This includes Potomac, Rockville, Bethesda, Gaithersburg, Takoma Park, Germantown, etc. in Maryland, as well as Washington, DC, and areas in Virginia like Arlington, Vienna, McLean, Reston, etc.

 Why does my piano sound off-key?
-The sound of an out-of-turn piano can slowly build up on you, so that there is a tendency to not notice the changes until it can no longer be missed and then sound "off-key."
-My customers are always pleasantly surprised how much better their tuned piano sounds versus its old state.
-It is also common for my customers to say how much better the piano feels.
+The sound of an out-of-turn piano can slowly build up on you, so that there is a tendency to not notice the changes until its “off-key” sound becomes obvious.
+My customers are often pleasantly surprised to hear how much better their tuned piano sounds versus its old state.
+My customers also often say how much better the piano feels.